-Placerita Canyon to Waterfall Trail is a 4.9 mile lightly trafficked out and back trail located near Newhall, CA that features a waterfall and is good for all skill levels.
+Placerita Canyon to Waterfall Trail is a 4.9 mile lightly trafficked out and back trail located near Newhall, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 This is an easy hike with lots of shade.
 The trail has heavy use with lots of families.
 There are several places to rest along the way including a picnic area.
 The trailhead has restrooms at the nature center.
 The waterfall is dry unless there has been recent rain.